glassroom/goom_ssm_rnn/README.md

 Recurrent layers in the model capture sequential dependencies with a non-diagonal linear SSM, executed via a parallel prefix scan, over [GOOMs](https://github.com/glassroom/generalized_orders_of_magnitude), which are represented as torch.complex64 tensors (_i.e._, with torch.float32 real and imaginary components).
 As we explain in our paper, the use of complex-typed GOOMs makes it possible for us to allow recurrent states in each layer to fluctuate freely over a greater dynamic range of values than possible with torch.float32 or torch.float64, without numerical degradation, including in training.

 Otherwise, the rest of the model operates conventionally, over torch.float32 tensors, optionally with autocasting to torch.float16, if you specify it.
-As we explain in our paper, each recurrent layer scales complex-typed GOOMs before exponentiating them to torch.float32 real tensors, because GOOM magnitudes can be be outside the bounds representable by torch.float32.
+As we explain in our paper, each recurrent layer scales complex-typed GOOMs before exponentiating them to torch.float32 real tensors, because GOOM magnitudes can be outside the bounds representable by torch.float32.

 ## Training and Testing the Model